Fraud & Cyber Cheat Sheet

 • If a communication is too generic or no specifics are given, this can be a red flag

-• If critical information is misspelled (e.g., names), this is almost certainly a red flag
+• If critical information is misspelled (e.g., names) or is generic (e.g., "Dear, schepp as opposed to Dear, Steve") this is almost certainly a red flag

-• If a domain is one you do not recognize, then this can be a red flag
+• If a domain or sender is one you do not recognize, then this can be a red flag

-• Do not provide financially identifying information to strangers or unverified sources
+• Do not provide financially or personally identifying information (PII) to strangers or unverified sources

-• NEVER store passwords in an unsecured manner.
+• NEVER store passwords in an unsecured manner, especially digitally on your device.
 There are a number of good tools for securing your passwords digitally.
 Use one.

 • Use a mainstream browser.
 Sure, like the above bullet point, this can lead to your search history being tracked and other privacy concerns, however, commercial software comes with one